 If they are cagey, or feel like they are hiding something when you ask about these things, that is a big red flag.
 Dig deeper and harder.
 I have learned that all these factors are quite important to your ability to get the job done.
 Having some foreknowledge or lay of the land is essential to your hitting the ground running.
 But this isn’t enough…

 Depending on the size of the company you are joining, there will be some onboarding items.
-Small organization, it will likely be an HR person sitting with you for a few hours going over policies and procedures, Fortune 500 company?
+For a small organization, it will likely be an HR person sitting with you for a few hours going over policies and procedures.
+Fore a Fortune 500 company?
 You can count on a week of training on things like expenses, corporate ethics, the HR management system, and other sundry items.
-Keep a cheerful face, and power through it.
+Keep a cheerful face, and power through it1.

 Second, what is currently in the pipeline.
 Odds are good that a new product effort is underway.
 Either an evolution of an existing product or a brand new direction for the company.
 This is probably the hardest part.
 I have universally found several of the following true: